The West Wing: Background

 Jimmy Smits was cast in the show's sixth season as the congressman and future presidential candidate Matt Santos after John Wells saw his performance in the summer 2004 Central Park Shakespeare in the Park production.

 The show was renewed for a seventh season in March 2005.

 In the seventh and final season, many of the actors appeared in fewer episodes as the show faced budget constraints, but were still paid the same amount for the episodes they were in, according to Richard Schiff.
 Schiff, who has been very vocal about his unhappiness with his character's final storyline, was contracted for 11 episodes after initially being offered four episodes.

 John Spencer died of a heart attack on December 16, 2005, about a year after his character experienced a nearly fatal heart attack on the show.
 Martin Sheen gave a brief memorial message before "Running Mates", the first new episode that aired after Spencer's death.
 The loss of Spencer's character was addressed beginning with the episode "Election Day", which aired on April 2, 2006.

 The ending of the series was announced in January 2006, with NBC Entertainment President Kevin Reilly saying the decision had been made before John Spencer's death, citing lower ratings.
 The entire cast appeared on The Ellen DeGeneres Show ahead of the finale in May 2006.

-High profile real life guest appearances over the course of the show included Yo-Yo Ma, Jon Bon Jovi, Foo Fighters, The Whiffenpoofs, Penn & Teller, and characters from Sesame Street.
+High-profile guests appearing as themselves over the course of the show included James Taylor, Yo-Yo Ma, Jon Bon Jovi, Penn & Teller, Foo Fighters, The Whiffenpoofs, and characters from Sesame Street.

 Interior scenes were filmed on soundstages at Warner Bros.
 Studios Burbank in California.
 The production also filmed exterior scenes on trips to the Washington, D.C. area, including at what was then the Newseum building in Rosslyn, Maryland, New York City, Pennsylvania, and in Ontario, Canada.